sine-c/sine-c.github.io/_pages/about.md

 ---
 layout: single
 permalink: /
-title: ""          # <— empty to hide the big “About” heading
+title: ""          # keeps the big header hidden
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 # Hello There!